P. P. Arnold: 2017–present: Return with new solo album

-In 2017 P. P. Arnold finally released her Heritage recordings in album.
+In 2017, P. P. Arnold finally released her Heritage recordings in album.
 The Turning Tide is a collection of songs recorded between 1968 and 1970.
 Produced by Barry Gibb and Eric Clapton, the album was aborted and remained unfinished until 2017.
-In 2017 she celebrated her 50th Anniversary in the music industry with a fall tour that coincided with the release of The Turning Tide.
+Also in 2017, she celebrated her 50th Anniversary in the music industry with a fall tour that coincided with the release of The Turning Tide.
 She also sang backing vocals alongside Madeline Bell, for the first track "Woo Sé Mama" on Paul Weller's album "A Kind Revolution" released May 2017.

-In 2018 Arnold went on two tours in Australia: in May she went on first ever solo tour of Australia and New Zealand backed by Tim Rogers, the front man for the rock band You Am I, and Davey Lane and Rusty Hopkinson, also members of the band; in November she returned to Australia for the second tour, The Return of PP Arnold, where she performed with You Am I once again with James Black & The Wolfgramm Sisters. she also was a special guest on the RocKwiz Tour 2019, where she performed with Rockwiz Orchestra.
+In 2018, Arnold went on two tours in Australia: in May she went on first ever solo tour of Australia and New Zealand backed by Tim Rogers, the front man for the rock band You Am I, and Davey Lane and Rusty Hopkinson, also members of the band; in November she returned to Australia for the second tour, The Return of PP Arnold, where she performed with You Am I once again with James Black & The Wolfgramm Sisters. she also was a special guest on the RocKwiz Tour 2019, where she performed with Rockwiz Orchestra.

-In August 2019, Arnold released her fourth solo album The New Adventures Of...
-P.P.
-Arnold.
-The album was recorded and produced by life-long P.P. enthusiast, OCS star and Paul Weller band guitarist Steve Cradock at his Kundalini Studio in Devon, and follows on—after a 51-year gap – from the singer's first two solo albums on Immediate Records, The First Lady of Immediate and Kafunta, as well as a more recent compilation of previously unreleased material from the late '60s and '70s, The Turning Tide.
+In August 2019, Arnold released her fourth solo album The New Adventures of...P.
+P. Arnold.
+The album was recorded and produced by life-long P. P. enthusiast, OCS star and Paul Weller band guitarist Steve Cradock at his Kundalini Studio in Devon, and follows on—after a 51-year gap – from the singer's first two solo albums on Immediate Records, The First Lady of Immediate and Kafunta, as well as a more recent compilation of previously unreleased material from the late '60s and '70s, The Turning Tide.
 The album spans from classic orchestral soul to house music, ending with a 10-minute reading of Bob Dylan's poem "The Last Thoughts On Woody Guthrie".
 Arnold explained: "I've got this huge catalogue of records I've sung on, but I have only released two albums – and they've stood the test of time."

 In October 2019, Arnold toured the UK to support the album.

-On 8 May 2020, The Fratellis released their single 'Strangers In The Street' on which Arnold performed lead vocals.
+On 8 May 2020, The Fratellis released their single "Strangers In The Street" on which Arnold performed lead vocals.

+In 2024, Arnold released a live album, Live In Liverpool.